sgnl05/sgnl05-racktables/README.md

 ### What racktables affects

-* Apache - Any existing config will be replaced or purged.
+* Apache - Any existing config will be purged or replaced.
 * MySQL - Existing databases and settings might be replaced.
-* RackTables - Existing RackTable files might be replaced
+* RackTables - Existing RackTable files might be replaced.

 ### Beginning with RackTables module